Providing Abortions in the Deep South as a Christian

 Parker: No, ’cause with my opinion and $5 you can get a Starbucks coffee.
 The notion that I’m saying, “Abortions for everybody, just kinda do your thing,” I’m not saying that.
 There’s a way to create medical literacy so that people understand how to make decisions about the situation that they’re facing.
 And I think what I’m pushing back against is the additional scrutiny that’s imposed on this issue, because it's unique to women.

-Khazan: Something that I've heard a lot from abortion opponents is this idea that, because so many African American women have abortions, some of them have taken this up as a sort of a Black-Lives-Matter kind of cause, in that if black lives truly matter, then black women should be discouraged from getting abortions.
+Khazan: Something that I’ve heard a lot from abortion opponents is this idea that, because so many African American women have abortions, some of them have taken this up as a sort of a Black Lives Matter kind of cause, in that if black lives truly matter, then black women should be discouraged from getting abortions.
 What do you make of that argument?

-Parker: I think it's very interesting that all of a sudden black lives and the lives of black women, black babies, matter and that the loudest voice that's coming from non-black people.
-The women that I see, they're advocating for having more resources to control their lives, not less.
+Parker: I think it’s very interesting that all of a sudden black lives and the lives of black women, black babies, matter and that the loudest voice is coming from nonblack people.
+The women that I see, they’re advocating for having more resources to control their lives, not less.
 They place abortion in the context of the things that help them fulfill their reproductive destiny.

 [Often] those are the same people who approve of the death penalty, who want to cut off Medicaid and all the other, housing, childcare, education, all the things that would go into raising those babies that they insist be born and that would allow for the uplift of women of color.
 It just rings hollow to me that out of one side of your mouth you’re advocating that women continue pregnancies that they didn’t plan or didn’t want and then you cut off the very resources they need.
 It’s just, it’s a thin veneer.

-Khazan: There have been some African-American people who have spoken out on this.
-For example, Nick Cannon, who is a rapper...
+Khazan: There have been some African American people who have spoken out on this.
+For example, Nick Cannon, who is a rapper ...

 Parker: Rappers shouldn’t be speaking out about health issues when they don’t study health.

-Khazan: The Americans United for Life, when I wrote about them, they were trying to connect with African-American groups in the South to promote this Black Lives Matter, anti-abortion idea.
-They did find some African-American advocates for it.
+Khazan: The Americans United for Life, when I wrote about them, they were trying to connect with African American groups in the South to promote this Black Lives Matter, antiabortion idea.
+They did find some African American advocates for it.

 Parker: Black Americans have never been a monolith and will never be.
 There’s no spokesman for black people.
 That you can find people who are, will say anything or do anything ... doesn’t say very much to me.